"How Should I Go On Living?": Letter and Reply Inside Bnei Baruch

 Why the Bcc matters

 This is where the broader correspondence archive held by the editors becomes relevant.
 Laitman does not simply receive personal letters.
-Such appeals pass through a trusted staff channel: a person writes as if personally to the “Rav,” while the reply is already formed in a channel where someone next to Laitman sees the letter and receives his reaction.
+Such appeals pass through a trusted staff channel: a person writes as if personally to the “Rav,” while the reply is formed in a channel where someone next to Laitman reads the letter and receives his reaction.

 How should I go on living?

-After documents like this, Laitman’s words about truth, care, spiritual honesty and “friends” cannot be taken on trust.
-They have to be checked against documents, correspondence and the way the system behaves toward people who write to it.
+After documents like this, Laitman’s words about truth, care, spiritual honesty, and “friends” cannot be taken on trust.
+They have to be checked against documents, correspondence, and the way the system behaves toward people who write to it.